Warwick Deacock OAM: Leader / Climber / Cook / Cameraman

 Dr Malcolm Hay OAM: Expeditioner / Cameraman

 Malcolm was another of the team with prior Antarctic experience, in Malcolm’s case as Station Leader and Medical Officer at the Australian Base at Mawson in 1961-2.
 He had just concluded his specialty training in Orthopaedic Surgery when selected for the Heard Island voyage, and he was also given the job of co- cameraman.
 He thought nothing of climbing unroped to film from the top of the mast, knowing that, as an orthopaedic surgeon, he could treat himself if he fell to the deck.
-The sea journey so inspired Malcolm that he spent his latter years fundraising and finally building a Sail Training ship for the benefit of young people in his home state of Western Australia.
+The sea journey so inspired Malcolm that he spent his latter years fundraising and finally building the Sail Training ship, Leeuwin, for the benefit of young people in his home state of Western Australia.

 Tony Hill: Expeditioner / Ship’s Mate